evanisgreat/lab-4-pkg/geometry-demo/README.md

-# Foobar
+# geometry

-Foobar is a Python library for dealing with geometric shapes.
+geometry is a Python library for dealing with geometric shapes.

 # Installation